Intravitreal injection

 What is an intravitreal injection?

-An intravitreal injection is a drug administration method used for treating eye disorders, such as macular degeneration.
-Treatment consists of using anti-VEGF drugs, which prevent the formation of new blood vessels, or immunosuppressive agents and anti-inflammatory drugs.
+An intravitreal injection is form of administering treatment for various eye disorders, such as macular degeneration.
+Treatment usually consists of using anti-VEGF drugs (which prevent the development of new blood vessels), immunosuppressive agents or anti-inflammatory drugs.

 What are intravitreal injections for?

-Intravitreal injections can stop the progression of a number of visual disorders and allows for a much quicker post-operative healing process.
-Conditions treated with intravitreal injections include:
+Intravitreal injections can decrease the progression of a number of visual disorders, including:

 - Retinal vein occlusion